AbleSet Icon

 Custom Fonts

-Using CSS, you can change the font of elements.
-For example, on the performance page:
+This simple example changes the font of all elements on the performance page:

 .performance {